 Can I do anything else to help?

-At The Regenerative Therapy Centre we try to diagnose which stage of tendon disease you have.
+At The Regenerative Therapy Centre we try to diagnose which stage of tendonitis knee disease you have.
 This may be early stage reactive disease which may require rest , NSAID and ice packs or if we diagnose more advanced tendon disrepair we may advise hyaluronic acid injection or high volume saline injection.
-For more advanced tendon disrepair and advanced stages of degenerative tendinopathy we would advise PRP therapy.
+For more advanced tendonitis knee disrepair and advanced stages of degenerative tendinopathy we would advise PRP therapy.